richardzmija/animal-classification/README.md

 # Animal-Classification

-This project aims to use CNNs to create a classificator for four types of animals: dogs, cats, horses and monkeys.
+This project aims to use CNNs to create a classifier for four types of animals: dogs, cats, horses and monkeys.
 We are also going to use tools like Gradcam to assess interpretability of the model to ensure that it uses meaningful features for classification.
 For more